dawson-b23/HHDocs/docs/README.md

 ---

 ## How to edit pages
 To edit a page, you can open the Markdown file in a text editor or IDE that supports Markdown.
-You can also use a Markdown editor like [Obsidian](https://obsidian.md/), [Typora](https://typora.io/), or [VS Code](https://code.visualstudio.com/) with the *Markdown Preview Enhanced*.
+You can also use a Markdown editor like [Obsidian](https://obsidian.md/), [Typora](https://typora.io/), [VS Code](https://code.visualstudio.com/), or [Neovim](https://github.com/neovim/neovim) with the *Markdown Preview Enhanced*.

 If you run the repository locally and open `docs/index.html` in a browser, Docsify will render the sidebar and pages.